imagej/imagej.github.io/_pages/TrakEM2_tutorials.md

 ## Video tutorial on adding sections/layers to an existing project

-{% capture title%}
- TrakEM2 adding layers to existing project
-{% endcapture %}
-{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-add-layers.png" title=title link='TrakEM2 adding layers to existing project '%}
+{% include thumbnail-link src="/images/pages/Screenshot-TrakEM2-tutorial-add-layers.png" title='TrakEM2 adding layers to existing project' link='TrakEM2 adding layers to existing project '%}

 [Here](TrakEM2_add_more_sections/layers_tutorial "wikilink") you will learn how to: